spookyboo/HLMSEditor/README.md

 Step 6b.
 Browse location 'Where is the source code' and 'Where to build the binaries' and click 'Configure'
 Step 7b.
 Click 'Generate'
 (note, that CMakeLists.txt may need some more attention)

+Note regarding cmake for Linux users: The CMakeLists.txt file expect that Ogre has been installed on the system in both Debug and Release modes.
+If you installed Ogre using "make install", you need to have built Ogre in Debug mode in an additional binary directory configured with `cmake -DCMAKE_BUILD_TYPE=Debug`